MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ATPProtectionPolicyRule.md

 - $true: The rule is enabled.
 The State value of the rule is Enabled.
 This is the default value.
 - $false: The rule is disabled.
 The State value of the rule is Disabled.

-After you create the rule, you turn on or turn off the preset security policy using both of the following cmdlets (both cmdlets):
+After you create the rule, you turn on or turn off the preset security policy using one of the following commands:

 - Turn off: Disable-ATPProtectionPolicyRule and Disable-EOPProtectionPolicyRule.
 - Turn on: Enable-ATPProtectionPolicyRule and Enable-EOPProtectionPolicyRule.